imjmakki/imjmakki/README.md

 ### Hi there 👋

-My name is Mohamad J. Alanbaki Software Developer and specially Java geek and using Spring framework with my projects
+I'm MJ Java geek using Spring framework

 Here are some ideas to get you started: